reflex-dev/reflex-web/docs/getting-started/introduction.md

         ),
         rx.tabs.content(
             rx.markdown(
-                """Write your backend in Python.
-In the State class, you can define functions and variables that can be referenced in the frontend.
+                """Write your backend in the `State` class.
+Here you can define functions and variables that can be referenced in the frontend.
+This code runs directly on the server and is not compiled, so there are no special caviots.
+Here you can use any Python external library and call any method/function.

-- Use any Python function or Library

-- Use if statements and for loops

-- Use self. to call state class variables

                 """
             ),
             value="tab2",